Signal Processing on Graphs: Causal Modeling of Unstructured Data: Experiments

 \section{Experiments}

+We test our algorithms on two types of datasets, a real temperature sensor network time series (with $N=150$ and $K=365$) and a synthetically generated time series (with varying $N$ and $K$).
+With the temperature dataset, we compare the performance of the different algorithms (1, 2, and 3) for estimating the CGP model~\eqref{eq:CGPmodel} against that of the sparse vector autoregresssive Markov random field model~\eqref{eq:SVAR} labeled as MRF, where $f_1(\x,\y)=\frac{1}{2}\|\x-\y\|_2^2$ and $g_1(\x)=\lambda_1\|\x\|_1$; with the synthetic dataset, we compare the estimates of the model parameters to the ground truth graph used to generate the data for Algorithm 2, and we evaluate the performance of the prediction by averaging through Monte Carlo simulations to empirically test Theorem~\ref{thm:main}.

-The algorithm was tested on randomly generated examples (with varying $N$ and $K$) and a real temperature sensor network dataset (with $N=150$ and $K=365$), sampled once per day over a year at $150$ locations in the continental United States~\cite{national_2011}.
-To solve the regularized least squares iterations for estimating the CGP matrices, we used Gradient Projection for Sparse Reconstruction~\cite{figueiredo_gradient_2007}.
-To estimate the MRF matrices, we implemented a proximal gradient descent algorithm to estimate the SVAR matrix coefficients from~\ref{eq:SVAR} since the code used in~\cite{bolstad_causal_2011} is not tested for larger graphs.
+To solve the regularized least squares iterations for estimating the CGP matrices, we used a fast implementation of proximal quasi-Newton optimization for $\ell_1$ regularized problems~\cite{schmidt_fast_2007}.
+To estimate the MRF matrices, we used an accelerated proximal gradient descent algorithm~\cite{odonoghue_adaptive_2013} to estimate the SVAR matrix coefficients from equation~\eqref{eq:SVAR} since the code used in~\cite{bolstad_causal_2011} is not tested for large graphs.